Data Schema Standardization for Rate Parity Automation

 python

-from pydantic import BaseModel, Field, field_validator, ValidationError, ConfigDict
+from pydantic import BaseModel, Field, field_validator, model_validator, ConfigDict

-class ParityRatePayload(BaseModel):
+class CanonicalRatePayload(BaseModel):

-model_config = ConfigDict(strict=True, arbitrary_types_allowed=True)
+model_config = ConfigDict(strict=True, extra="forbid")

-rate_plan_code: str = Field(min_length=3, max_length=20, pattern=r"^[A-Z0-9_-]+$")
+rate_plan_code: str = Field(min_length=3, max_length=24, pattern=r"^[A-Z0-9_-]+$")

-base_amount: Decimal = Field(ge=0, decimal_places=2)
+base_amount: Decimal = Field(ge=0, max_digits=10, decimal_places=2)

 currency: str = Field(pattern=r"^[A-Z]{3}$")